Prospects want to know you. They want to like you. But most importantly, they want to trust you.

 Become the ‘Google’ for your community.

 You want to be known as the “mayor” of your community when you’re a real estate agent.
-People want to do business with people who they feel a connection to and want to reward others who add value to their lives.
+People want to do business with people that they feel a connection with and want to reward others who add value to their lives.